arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 replication factor has to be set to its initial value.

-Run the following command from exactly one coordinator (any coordinator can be used) - please adjust the `replicationFactor` value accordingly.:
+Run the following command from exactly one coordinator (any coordinator can be used) - please adjust the `replicationFactor` value accordingly:

 ```
 echo 'db._collections().filter(function(c) { return c.name()[0] !== "_"; })